The Ultimate Guide to an East African Beach Safari

 Beach Safaris Dhow Sail Boats

-Dhow boats dot the Swahili Coast.
+Dhow sailboats dot the Swahili Coast.

 Mombasa presents many points of interest for the culturally curious, including the traditional Old Harbor waterfront and fish market, as well as the imposing Fort Jesus, built by the Portuguese in 1593.
 Small shops and open-air markets are the perfect venue for purchasing the colorful woven fabric kikois and lighter kangas worn throughout much of East Africa.